WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 - Meeting with GA to discuss her research ideas, also cowrite recommendation for CC evaluation
 - TTW members (SG, SB, VP) who ran a TTW workshop
 - DSG members in curating chapters and feedback on DSG documents where TTW can be represented
+  - KW: This is really fantastic - I'm so delighted ✨
 - SciPy session for biology and neuroscience, co-organised a round table
 - ASG EDI discussion
 - EK SSI meeting

 #### Who helped you this week?
 - ABL coordinated with EG, KW and me in finding common availability set up an Open Source Service area meeting
-- REG team in settinb the onboarding meeting and contrubuting to the event
+- REG team in setting the onboarding meeting and contrubuting to the event
 - ABL in drafting funding applications
 - Gave a lunch and learn seminar
 - TPS/TTW scoping meetings with REG members